 Nobody knows what the future holds, but planning makes navigating uncertainty much easier.
 This is especially true in business, where emerging technologies often leave companies stranded, and market shifts make it hard to parse ideal staffing levels.

-Without a crystal ball to look into the future and know how the labor market might skift or how to prioritize talent needs, the next best thing businesses have at their disposal is workforce planning, which helps anticipate trends and positions organizations to handle change.
+Without a crystal ball to tell us how the labor market might shift or how to prioritize talent needs, the next best thing businesses have at their disposal is strategic workforce planning, which anticipates trends and positions organizations to handle change.

-While we don’t have a crystal ball or any fairy dust to help you magically implement workforce planning, we do have this guide, which introduces the ins and outs of the process and offers a step-by-step breakdown of operational workforce planning.
+While we don’t have a crystal ball or any fairy dust to help you magically implement workforce planning, we do have this guide, which introduces the ins and outs of the process and offers a step-by-step breakdown of strategic workforce planning (otherwise known as SWP).

 TL;DR — Key Takeaways